Vikentios Lantsas

-Vikentios Lantsas, originally Vicenzo Lanza (Greek:Βικέντιος Λάντσας; 1822, Venice — 1902, Athens) was an Italian-born Greek painter and art professor; primarily known for his murals and depictions of Ancient Greek buildings.
+Vikentios Lantsas, originally Vicenzo Lanza (Greek:Βικέντιος Λάντσας; 1822, Venice — 1902, Athens) was an Austrian Empire-born Greek painter and art professor; primarily known for his murals and depictions of Ancient Greek buildings.
 Most of his works were watercolors.

 Biography

 He was a graduate of the Accademia di Belle Arti di Venezia.
 For a time, he remained at the Accademia, serving as an Assistant Professor in the department of perspective.
 In 1848, he joined the Revolution against the Austrian Empire, which controlled Venice at that time.
-He was apparently a junior lieutenant in the revolutionary fleet.
+He was a junior lieutenant in the Revolutionary Fleet.
 When the uprising was suppressed, he joined hundreds of other revolutionaries who fled to Greece, where they had been offered political asylum by Prime Minister Konstantinos Kanaris.